 1927 - Defender George Whitworth was born in Eckington, Derbyshire.
 He signed from Stanton Ironworks in February 1950, but only made nine appearances in his three years at Anfield, standing in for Phil Taylor.

 1911 - Forward John McFarlane was born in Shettleston, Glasgow.
-He signed from Aberdeen in November 1928 and became our youngest ever player when he debuted as we lost 2-1 at home to Everton in the League three months later, aged just seventeen years and 47 days.
+He signed from Aberdeen in November 1928 and became our then-youngest ever player when he debuted as we lost 2-1 at home to Everton in the League three months later, aged just seventeen years and 47 days.
 However, he only played one more senior game, moving on to Halifax Town in July 1930.

 Seven in a row

 2018 – We secured a club record seventh consecutive win from the start of a season when we beat Southampton 3-0 at Anfield, with all the goals coming in the first half.
 We took the lead when Xherdan Shaqiri's shot took two deflections, eventually going down as a Wesley Hoedt own goal.
 Joël Matip headed in with Mohamed Salah netting in first-half stoppage time.
 Unfortunately, we lost our next game, an EFL Cup Third Round tie at home to Chelsea.